Skip to main content

 System.out.println("Pass rate: " + result.passRate() * 100 + "%");

-// Fail the build if pass rate is below threshold
+// Fail the build if the pass rate is below threshold

 if (result.passRate() < 0.95) {